Research: How Far Will Consumers Travel to Make Routine Purchases?

 For decades, the conventional wisdom has touted this stat: 80% of consumer spending occurs within 20 miles of home.

 It really sounds good and seems to make sense.

 We wanted to know.
 We've built our discount loyalty network around local businesses across the US.
-So if we intend to stay relevant with our clients and their members, we have to know if buying local still matters like it used to.
+So if we intend to stay relevant with our clients and their members, we have to know if buying local still matters as it once did.